locka99/cpp-to-rust-book/features_of_rust/loops.md

 ### For loop

+Rust's `for` loop is actually sugar over the top of iterators.
+If a structured type can be converted i

 #### Iterating a range

 Rust `for` loops are quite different from C++ because Rust uses an `Iterator` to step through each element.